Lawrence Scott

 TEACHING EXPERIENCE

-HIGHER EDUCATION (BA MA PHD)
+Higher Education (BA MA PHD)

-Senior Research Fellow in The Academy of the Arts of the University of Trinidad & Tobago 2006-2008
+Senior Research Fellow in The Academy of the Arts of the University of Trinidad & Tobago 2006-2009

 Writer in Residence University of the West Indies St Augustine Trinidad & Tobago Feb-March 2004